MTechZilla/useful-resources/readme.md

 # Useful Resources

-This is the internal repository consisting of useful scripts that are commonly in MTechZilla.
+This repository consist of useful resources that are commonly used in [MTechZilla](https://mtechzilla.com).

 ## Contribute
 Create the PR to add new guides, docs, CI/CD flow files etc.